 What is Port Forwarding?

-Port forwarding, also referred to as tunneling, is essentially the process of intercepting traffic bound for a certain IP/port combination and redirecting to a different IP and/or port.
-This redirection may be accomplished by an application running on the destination host, or it may be performed by intermediate hardware, like a router, proxy server or firewall.
+Port forwarding, or tunneling, is the behind-the-scenes process of intercepting data traffic headed for a computer’s IP/port combination and redirecting it to a different IP and/or port.
+A program that’s running on the destination computer (host) usually causes the redirection, but sometimes it can also be an intermediate hardware component, such as a router, proxy server or firewall.

-Normally, a routing device will look at the header of a packet and simply send it to the appropriate interface to reach the destination it finds in the header.
-In port forwarding, however, the intercepting application or device reads the packet header, notes the destination, but rewrites the header information and sends it to a another host destination, different from the one requested.
-That host destination may be a different IP using the same port, a different port on the same IP, or completely different combination of the two.
+But in port forwarding, the intercepting application (or device) reads the packet header, notes the destination, and then rewrites the header information and sends it to another computer—one that’s different from the one intended.
+That secondary host destination may be a different IP address using the same port, a different port on the same IP address, or a completely different combination of the two.

 |Makes a request to||Actually sends to|